-For the Regents Examination in Algebra I (Common Core), both decision consistency and accuracy values are high, indicating very good consistency and accuracy of examinee classifications.
-The results for the overall consistency across all five performance levels as well as for the dichotomies created by the four corresponding cut scores are presented in Table 7.
+The results for the dichotomies created by the four cut scores, are presented in Table 7.
 The tabled values are derived with the program BB-Class (Brennan, 2004) using the Livingston and Lewis method.
-The decision consistency ranged from 0.88 to 0.97, and the decision accuracy ranged from 0.91 to .98.
+The overall decision consistency ranged from 0.87 to 0.94, and the decision accuracy ranged from 0.91 to 0.96.
+Both decision consistency and accuracy values indicate good consistency and accuracy of examinee classifications.